chieutrangg/chieutrangg/README.md

 - 🥅 2021 Goals: Contribute more and learning by doing.
 - ⚡ Fun fact: I love to draw, playing games and kalimba.
 - 👋 I'm currently blogging to share and learn about coding.
-- 🤣 If you're interested, you can check my blog here: https://chieutrangg.wixsite.com/ticktocktechtalk

 ### Connect with me: